 We now show that the evaluation of the DPS sum in Equation 4.11 and the calculation of KMC averages are two closely related problems.

-For KMC simulations we define sources and sinks that coincide with the set of initial states and final states
+For KMC simulations we define sources and sinks that coincide with the set of initial states

 , respectively.[1]
 Terminology taken from graph theory.
 In probability theory, state